 I have years of experience tutoring and teaching Biology, and Human Anatomy and Physiology at the college level.
 I primarily tutor Biology and A&P, but I also have experience in the General Sciences, Ecology, Life Science, Earth Science.
 I like to use relevant examples of how Biology, Anatomy & Physiology are part of our everyday life in order to allow students to make the necessary connections with the real world and master their course content.

-University of Mary-Hardin Baylor - B.S., Organismal Biology
+Undergraduate Degree: University of Mary-Hardin Baylor - Bachelor of Science, Organismal Biology

-Texas State University - San Marcos - M.S., Biology
+Graduate Degree: Texas State University - San Marcos - Master of Science, Biology, General

 What is your teaching philosophy?

 I feel that students don't care what you know until they know that you care, that you are personally invested in their future and want to see them succeed.
 I am approachable and friendly, and I encourage asking lots of questions.

 What might you do in a typical first session with a student?

 After a brief introduction, I would start by asking them a few questions to see where they are in their understanding of the content material.
 Once I have identified a weakness or misconception in the students understanding, I would address it using various online tools (such as the whiteboards) to seek out and rectify the misconceptions in a timely manner so that we can move on to the next weakness the student may be facing.

 How can you help a student become an independent learner?

 I can help a student become an independent learner by teaching them how to judge the quality of information in front of them.
 Also, by opening their eyes to various ways to study course materials and figuring out which method of study works best for them.